This morning I made a particularly big pot of coffee. I mean huge. The thing was full. The drip machine couldn’t have made anymore in one go.

 Try Make It Into Iced Coffee Instead

 Not fussed about the heat?
 Just drink it cold.
 It’s not been brewed cold but it’s a cold brew now!
+On that, did you know you can reheat cold brew?

 By just skipping warming it up you’re going to have it taste better because you’re avoiding risking breaking down the magical flavors and aromas.